thenerdery/dot-net-standards/Error_Handling.md

 At the highest level, exceptions in .NET MUST NOT be shown directly to a user.
 All exceptions that are raised SHOULD either be handled (via a `catch` statement) or allowed to bubble up to a higher level.
-All exceptions SHOULD be logged in production if they make it up to the highest module (eg. WebUI, WebAPI).
+All exceptions SHOULD be logged in production if they make it up to the highest module (e.g..
+WebUI, WebAPI).

-See [Solution Structure](Solution_Structure.md) for more details on module heirarchy.
+See [Solution Structure](Solution_Structure.md) for more details on module hierarchy.

 Errors SHOULD produce meaningful messages for a user.
 In the case of a website, a page or dialog box detailing an error has occurred SHOULD be presented.
 In the